...Highlights: dolphins, turtles, great macro life/ marine diversity, schooling fish & big pelagics...

 Dumaguete is a laid-back little town near the southern tip of the island of Negros.
 It is geographically close to waters south of Cebu and to the island of Siquijor.
 The location of Dumaguete is therefore right in the middle of one of the Philippines' best scuba diving regions.
 The diving is a splendid mix of magnificent muck/macro, riotously coloured reefs and pelagic predators.

-Coming under the umbrella of Dumaguete diving are a number of distinct destinations: Apo Island, Dauin and Siquijor, each with their own characteristics.
+There are a number of distinct destinations coming under the umbrella of Dumaguete diving: Apo Island, Dauin and Siquijor, each with their own characteristics.
 Viewed as a whole and for those visiting via liveaboard, the region promises extraordinary diversity of both dive sites and encounters with creatures large and small.
 It is often visited in conjunction with the neighbouring spots on Cebu Island such as Moalboal, Oslob and Sumilon.
+Alternatively, some visitors prefer to stay in a dedicated dive resort in Dauin or neighbouring Zamboanguita.

 Impressive schools of fish with whom you will share the water include snappers, jacks, big-eye trevally, red-toothed triggerfish and barracuda.
 Among the line-up of larger species are bumphead parrotfish, marbled groupers, manta rays, mobula rays, whale sharks.
 If using a macro lens with your nose in the sand is more your style, then the photographer's mecca of Dauin can deliver diver sightings of blue-ringed octopus, flamboyant cuttlefish, pygmy seahorses, ghost pipefish, leaf fish and many more.
 Of course, turtles and sea snakes will appear on many dives in Dumaguete too.